 The choice of small SUVs available in the UK is extensive, with the Citroen C3 Aircross facing off against several stylish rivals including the Hyundai Kona, Kia Stonic, SEAT Arona, along with the latest versions of the Nissan Juke and Renault Captur, plus the new Ford Puma.
 If you’re about to go crossover shopping, there should be a model to suit you to a tee.

-It'll be good news for many, then, that the Aircross hangs onto some of its predecessor's design eccentricity, as it also effectively supplants the quirky C4 Cactus as Citroen's small, funky crossover offering.
-Individual looks aside, the Aircross is actually thoroughly conventional under the metal, sharing its underpinnings with the smaller C3 supermini, and built in the same factory as the Vauxhall Mokka X and Vauxhall Crossland X.
+The C3 Aircross also effectively supplants the quirky C4 Cactus as Citroen's small, funky crossover offering.
+Individual looks aside, the Aircross is actually thoroughly conventional under the metal, sharing its underpinnings with the smaller C3 supermini, and built in the same factory as the Vauxhall Mokka and Vauxhall Crossland.

 The Aircross offers a 1.2-litre PureTech turbocharged petrol with either 109bhp or 129bhp; CO2 emissions start from 135g/km for the lower powered manual car, rising to 142g/km for the more powerful automatic.
-A 1.5-litre BlueHDi diesel is also offered with 109bhp emitting up to 124g/km of CO2.
-This should amplify its appeal to company-car choosers, even with the 4% extra surcharge on diesel fuel, who’ll be keen on its relatively low Benefit-in-Kind (BiK) tax band.
-That's one band above most of the petrol engines, although the 108bhp petrol falls into a more appealing band if you spec a lower trim level.
+A 1.5-litre BlueHDi diesel is also offered with 109bhp emitting up to 125g/km of CO2.
+The diesel should appeal to high-mileage drivers, thanks to its 58.9mpg fuel economy figure but we'd recommend the PureTech 110 for most buyers; it can still return an impressive 47mpg.

 The BlueHDi 109bhp engine is already well proven and here it provides impressive get-up-and-go, with a smooth delivery until well beyond the point you’d usually change gear.
-Acceleration from 0-62mph takes 10.8 seconds, beating the fastest diesel Renault Captur by two tenths, and fuel economy of up to 60.1mpg is equally impressive.
+Acceleration from 0-62mph takes 10.8 seconds, which is notably quicker than the 14.4 seconds of the diesel Renault Captur.

 Taller suspension helps the C3 Aircross retain its composure, with only the occasional pothole grabbing your attention.
 In corners, the Citroen is equally well composed, resisting any stomach-churning body lean, despite having plenty of grip to remain on your chosen trajectory.
 It's anything but a sporty car to drive, though, because Citroen instead wanted to prioritise comfort.